flash-oss/medici/README.md

 ### Customizing the Transaction document schema

-If you need to have related documents for Transactions and want to use Mongoose's `populate` method, or if you need to add additional fields to the schema that the `meta` won't satisfy, you can define your own schema for `Medici_Transaction` and use the `setJournalSchema` and `setTransactionSchema` to use those schemas.
+If you need to add additional fields to the schema that the `meta` won't satisfy, you can define your own schema for `Medici_Transaction` and utilise the `setJournalSchema` and `setTransactionSchema` to use those schemas.
 When you specify meta values when querying or writing transactions, the system will check the Transaction schema to see if those values correspond to actual top-level fields, and if so will set those instead of the corresponding `meta` field.

 For example, if you want transactions to have a related "person" document, you can define the transaction schema like so and use setTransactionSchema to register it: